freebsd/pkg/FAQ.md

 The number one reason is the XZ compression, which is slow.

 <a name="13"></a>
-### Q: Does pkgng work wit portaudit?
+### Q: Does pkgng work with portaudit?

 No, pkgng uses internal `pkg audit` command.

 <a name="14"></a>
 ### Q: When will pkgng be the default package manager of FreeBSD?

-In FreeBSD version 9.1.
+Possibly in version 9.1.